Skip to content

 Training shouldn’t just happen in a classroom.
 Workers need to practice putting on respirators and adjusting safety gear.
 They should know how to tell if PPE fails or needs to be swapped out.

 Supervisors should keep an eye on things and make sure everyone’s following safety rules.
-When new chemicals or tools show up, refresher training helps.
-Good documentation protects the business and proves you’re following safety regulations.
+When new chemicals or tools show up, refresher training helps, and good documentation proves you’re following safety regulations.

 Incident Reporting and Workplace Injury Procedures

-When something goes wrong at work, cleaning businesses need to act fast.
-That means documenting what happened and reporting to OSHA on time.
+When something goes wrong at work, act fast, document what happened, and report to OSHA on time.
 Employers need a clear system for tracking injuries and staying on top of safety rules.

 Steps for Documenting Workplace Incidents